mikecinnamon/MLearning/[ML-04] Example - House sales in King County.md

 ## Importing the data

 Although scikit-learn is described in the technical documentation as managing the data in NumPy array format, you can equally input data in Pandas format.
+Nevertheless, even if scikit-learn estimators can take Pandas data containers, they always return NumPy arrays.

-Using Pandas format makes processing slower, but importing the data and adapting them for the learning process will be easier for you.
-Nevertheless, remember that, in machine learning, preprocessing is a previous step.
-The learning step is made when the data are already clean and prepared (no missing values, no duplicates, binary columns for every possible outcome of a categorical feature, etc)., so the Pandas tools are no longer needed.
-Nevertheless, even if scikit-learn estimators can take Pandas data containers, they always return NumPyarrays.
+Using Pandas format makes processing slower, but importing the data and adapting them for the learning process is easier.
+But, note that in machine learning preprocessing is a previous step.
+The learning step is made when the data are already clean and prepared (no missing values, no duplicates, binary columns for every possible outcome of a categorical feature, etc), so the Pandas tools are no longer needed.

 We use here the Pandas function `read_csv()` to import the data.
-First, we import the package:
+First, we import the Pandas library:

 ```
 In [1]: import pandas as pd
 ```

-The source file is stored in a GitHub repository, so we can use a remote path to get access.
+In the examples of this course, the source files are stored in a GitHub repository, so we can use a remote path to get access.
+The path will always the same.

 ```
 In [2]: path = 'https://raw.githubusercontent.com/mikecinnamon/Data/main/'